Akshitpatel1115/Basic-Codes/README.md

+📌 About the Repository

-This repository contains a collection of C language programs ranging from basic to intermediate level.
+This repository contains a collection of programs written in C, C++, and Python.
-It is designed for beginners to practice and understand the core concepts of C programming.
+It is designed for practice, learning, and improving problem-solving skills across different programming languages.

 📂 Contents

-🔤 Basics (variables, operators, data types)

-🔁 Control Structures (if-else, loops, switch-case)

-🔧 Functions & Recursion

-📚 Arrays & Strings

-📄 File Handling

-➕ Miscellaneous practice programs
+- C Programs → Basics, loops, functions, arrays, strings, file handling, etc.

+- C++ Programs → OOP concepts, STL, classes, inheritance, polymorphism, etc.

+- Python Programs → Basic scripts, data structures, simple projects, and problem-solving exercises.

+🚀 How to Run

+1)  Clone the repository

+2) Navigate to the language folder (C, CPP, or Python)

+3) Run the code with the respective compiler/interpreter:

+  -> C → gcc file.c -o file && ./file
+  -> C++ → g++ file.cpp -o file && ./file
+  -> Python → python file.py

+🎯 Purpose

+- To practice programming fundamentals

+- To learn syntax and concepts of multiple languages

+- To build a solid base for problem-solving & development